quaris628/EinsteinEditor/README.md

 What this can do:
  - (Maybe) crash or break in some other spectacular fashion
  - Show/Hide input and output neurons in the brain editor area
+ - Show a non-functional menu for adding hidden neurons
+ - Add/Remove Synapses
  - View types and descriptions of neurons in the brain
- - Show a non-functional menu for adding hidden neurons

  - Drag neurons around the brain editor area
  - Support window resizing